-Students at Indiana State University spend on average $56,000 in flight fees to complete the flight training required to graduate with a degree in Professional Aviation Flight Technology (Private Pilot through Commercial Multi certificates).
+Students at Indiana State University spend on average $60,000 in flight fees to complete the flight training required to graduate with a degree in Professional Aviation Flight Technology (Private Pilot Certificate through Commercial Certificate and a Multi-Engine rating).
 These flight fees are in addition to any tuition costs.
-Students who go on to earn their Flight Instructor Certificates typically spend approximately $64,000 in total flight fees.
+Students who go on to earn their Flight Instructor Certificates typically spend approximately $72,000 in total flight fees.

-Although this amount seems very large, the return on investment in this field is extensive.
-Students have the ability to earn approximately $30,000 while still working for the University as flight instructors.
-Their first year at a regional airline (Republic Airlines, PSA, Endeavour, etc.), they will earn an average of $45,000, advancing to about $55,000 their second year.
+Although this is a considerable financial investment, the return is well worth the initial cost.
+Students have an initial return on investment once they earn their Certified Flight Instructor certificate as they can work at the Aviation Department’s Flight Academy.
+A pilot’s first year at a regional airline they will earn an average of $45,000, advancing to about $55,000 their second year.
 Their first year at a major airline (American, Delta, United, etc.), pilots will have the potential to earn about $150,000.
-A 15-year captain at most major airlines averages somewhere between $250,000 - $300,000.
+A 15-year captain at most major airlines average somewhere between $250,000 - $300,000.
 Some students may choose to forgo the airline route and choose to be a corporate pilot.
 The average corporate pilot earns approximately $100,000.

 For admission criteria and instructions, visit Admission: Professional Aviation Flight Technology.

 Our graduates are employed by companies throughout the world in all aspects of the aviation industry.

 Employment is generally found at commercial air carriers, regional airlines, corporate flight departments, the federal government, and the military.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.